PedroArvela/DAD2015-G7/README.md

 ## Extra commands

 * `Import <path>`
-  Imports a network configuration file from a specified file
+  Imports a network configuration file from a specified file (must be a .txt file)
 * `RunScript <path>`
-  Runs a PuppetMaster script file from a specified file
+  Runs a PuppetMaster script file from a specified file (must be a .txt file)
 * `StartNetwork`
   Spawn the all of the node processes
   It is important to note that when running the commands to define the network topology, the